sybrew/the-seo-framework/readme.txt

 		* TODO The home page has a new tab: Social Settings.
 			* In which you can set your favorite social image.
 			* This image is used on Open Graph, Twitter and Schema metadata.
+		* The SEO meta object cache is now flushed on SEO settings save, when available and enabled.
 	* **Improved:**
 		* Post overview SEO Bar data rendering is a lot lighter now.
 	* **Changed:**
 		* A source link is no longer generated on feed entries without content.
+	* **Updated:**
+		/
+		* TODO Several Google documentation links have changed, including:
+			/
+			* TODO
+	* **Removed:**
+		* Twitter `photo` card.
+This has been deprecated and has been replaced with `summary_large_image`.
+			* All related options and outputs have been updated.
+			* When updating the plugin the upgrade handler will scan for the photo card option, and will change it to `summar_large_image` if it's `photo`.
 	* **Fixed:**
 		/
 		* The terms and taxonomies SEO bar now correctly displays robots values again.
-		* When emptying the Home Page Custom title, the Additions are now correctly updates once again.
+		* When emptying the Home Page Custom title, the Additions are now correctly updated once again.
 		* The feed excerpt generation and original content link generation work again.
 			* The call was misplaced.
 Sorry about that!
 		/